Capnography is the numerical measurement and visualization of end-expiratory carbon dioxide.

-The direct linear relationship between tidal carbon dioxide and bicarbonate is useful in predicting acidosis.
+The direct linear relationship between tidal carbon dioxide and bicarbonate helps predict acidosis.

-It was shown that there is no diagnosis of diabetic keto acidosis when the end-expiratory carbon dioxide 36, and there is a diagnosis of diabetic keto acidosis when the end-expiratory carbon dioxide l ≤ 29.
+It was shown that there is no diagnosis of diabetic ketoacidosis when the end-expiratory carbon dioxide is 36, and there is a diagnosis of diabetic ketoacidosis when the end-expiratory carbon dioxide l ≤ 29.

-Carbon dioxide from the 30 to 35 end tide is considered the cut-off point, making it clinically useful in the diagnosis of acidosis.
+Carbon dioxide from the 30 to 35 end tide is considered the cut-off point, making it clinically valuable for diagnosing acidosis.

-Furthermore, a low partial pressure of the oxygen level correlates with an increased risk of brain edema in children with diabetic keto acidosis.
+Furthermore, low partial pressure of the oxygen level correlates with an increased risk of brain edema in children with diabetic ketoacidosis.

-Therefore, based on the relationship between end-tidal carbon dioxide and oxygen partial pressure, capnography can be used to identify individuals at high risk for cerebral edema.
+Therefore, capnography can be used to identify individuals at high risk for cerebral edema based on the relationship between end-tidal carbon dioxide and oxygen partial pressure.

-When the patient’s glucose is above 550 mg / dl, end-tidal carbon dioxide is a useful tool to rule out diabetic ketoacidosis.
+When the patient’s glucose is above 550 mg/dl, end-tidal carbon dioxide is a valuable tool to rule out diabetic ketoacidosis.